You’ll get up to 2.02% interest on savings, plus a freebies if you switch.

 Virgin Money launched its new current account in late 2019, based on the B account from Clydesdale Bank.
 It has some attractive features such as high interest and fee-free spending overseas, but they’ve not been enough to get me to open an account.

 But since late 2020 it got a lot more tempting, offering freebies and discounts to entice customers.

 Here’s how the account and offers work and my thoughts on whether it’s worth it.
 Plus my video takes you through some of the features on the app.

 Is the Virgin Money M Plus current account any good?

 Let’s take a look at each key feature:

 At 2.02% this is the highest paying easy access account for savings at the moment (by a smidge) so it’s certainly worth considering.

 There are a few restrictions.
 The largest is you will only earn interest on balances up to £1,000.
 Anything over this will get 0%.
 That works out as £20.20 in interest a year.
 Not a huge amount but better than what you’ll get elsewhere.

-The linked savings account where you can put further money pays 0.5%.
-This is variable and can be beaten elsewhere.
+The linked savings account where you can put further money pays 2.02% on the first £25,000.
+This is variable but it can be beaten elsewhere.
 You have the option in this account to set up any number of savings pots within this account, all earning interest.
 This helps you split your savings out for different goals, such as an emergency fund or holiday.